codepr/codepr.github.io/index.md

 ## Projects

-Non-exhaustive list of open source projects I worked on for the last few years, in no particular order and at various stages of development, mostly didactical stuff and topics of curiosity.
+Non-exhaustive list of open source pet projects I worked on for the last few years, in no particular order and at various stages of development, mostly didactic stuff and topics of curiosity.

 - [Machines](https://github.com/codepr/machines){:target="_blank"}: playground for the development of simple compilers, VMs and various experiments.
 - [Sol](https://github.com/codepr/sol.git){:target="_blank"}: lightweight MQTT broker from scratch